rocBLAS programming guide#

 if(rocblas_destroy_handle(handle) != rocblas_status_success) return EXIT_FAILURE;

-The above-created handle will use the default stream and the default device.
-If the user wants the non-default stream and the non-default device, then call:
+The handle you create uses the default stream and device.
+To use a non-default stream and non-default device, follow this approach:

 int deviceId = non_default_device_id;